 The term "Distribution" refers to how evenly the color is dispersed throughout the diamond crystal.
 This is largely determined by how the shape and facet structure of the diamond.
 Diamond color can be even or unevenly distributed throughout the diamond.

 The ring features a halo of white diamonds which creates the perfect contrast to intensify the effect of the fancy yellow colored diamond upon her finger.

-It can be difficult to find fancy color diamonds which are cut well in terms of the polish and symmetry grades.
-Therefore I strongly recommend that you click on all of the options for shape to determine what is available.
-While you might have your heart set on a princess cut, you might discover that a cushion cut diamond provides the best value and intensity of color at the moment.
+At the same time, I recommend that you click on all of the options available for shape for the best selection.
+Understand that while you might have your heart set on a princess cut, you might discover that a cushion cut diamond provides the best value and intensity of color at the moment.